+2017

 Fair value measurement using

 Quoted prices Significant Significant

 in active observable unobservable

 markets inputs inputs

 Date of Valuation Total (Level 1) (Level 2) (Level 3)

 (In Thous ands)

-Land properties Various ₽ 154,726,108 ₽- ₽- ₽154,726,108
+Land properties Various ₽ 154,726,108 ' P ₽154,726,108

-Retail properties Various 67,313,332 - 67,313,332
+Retail properties Various 67,313,332 67,313,332

-Office properties Various 25,879,520 - 25,879,520
+Office properties Various 25,879,520 25,879,520

-Hospital properties Various 357,545 - 357,545
+Hospital properties Various 357,545 357,545

-Hotel properties Various 63,906 - - 63,906
+Hotel properties Various 63,906 63,906

-Fair value measurement using Quoted prices Significant Significant in active observable unobservable markets inputs inputs Date of Valuation Total (Level 1) (Level 2) (Level 3) (In Thous ands) Land properties Various ₽147,057,559 ₽ ₽ ₽147,057,559 Retail properties Various 59,747,115 - - 59,747,115 Office properties Various 23,560,169 - 23,560,169 Hospital properties Various 188,455 - - 188,455 requires the establishment of comparable property by reducing reasonable comparative sales and listings to a common denominator.
+2013

+Fair value measu rement using

+Quoted prices Significant Significant

+in active observable unobservable

+markets inputs inputs

+Date of Valuation Total (Level 1) (Level 2) (Level 3)

+(In Thous ands)

+Land properties Various ₽147,057,559 ' P ₽ ₽147,057,559

+Retail properties Various 59,747,115 59,747,115

+Office properties Various 23,560,169 23,560,169

+Hospital properties Various 188,455 188,455

+The values of the land and buildings were arrived at using the Market Data Approach and Cost Approach, respectively.
+In Sales Comparison Approach, the value of the land is based on sales and listings of comparable property registered within the vicinity.
+The technique of this approach requires the establishment of comparable property by reducing reasonable comparative sales and listings to a common denominator.
 This is done by adjusting the differences between the subject property and those actual sales and listings regarded as comparable.
 The properties used as basis of comparison are situated within the immediate vicinity of the subject property.
 In the Cost Approach, the value of the buildings is determined by the cost to reproduce or replace in new condition the assets appraised in accordance with current market prices for similar assets, with allowance for accrued depreciation based on physical wear and tear, and obsolescence plus an estimate of developers' profit margin.